 This is a worrying prospect for water in Colorado — party to nine interstate water compacts and home to thousands of individual water rights, each meticulously ordered in priority from oldest to youngest.
 And the strain may already be starting to show.

 The fiscal year that ended in June 2017 — the most recent for which data is available — had the most claims and filings in state water court since the similarly parched year of 2012, according to a Colorado Sun analysis.
-Thornton and Fort Collins are currently locked in a testy battle over how to move water that Thornton has the rights to out of the Poudre River, lifeblood of Fort Collins.
+Thornton and Larimer County are currently locked in a testy battle over how to move water that Thornton has the rights to out of the Poudre River, lifeblood of Fort Collins.
 And, according to reporting by Water Education Colorado, a New York hedge fund has spent millions buying up senior water rights on Colorado’s Western Slope — apparently betting on future shortages.

 Does Hobbs think the Colorado Doctrine is built to withstand this kind of stress?
 The following Q&A has been condensed and edited for clarity, readability and brevity.
 At one point, Rob McCallum, a spokesman for the Colorado Judicial Branch who helped arrange the interview and sat in on it, also chimes in.

 Hobbs talks about complicated water compacts and delivery systems as casually as discussing high school memories with an old friend, and it can be hard to keep up.
 So there are a few Colorado Water 101 explainers sprinkled in to help out.

 Gregory Hobbs: The (Colorado River) Compact has really been tested in recent years with sustained drought.
 But it’s working.